-Not too long ago, retailers felt confident their businesses could continue to prosper with familiar and steady changes to their business models.
+Not too long ago, retailers felt confident their businesses could continue to prosper with familiar and steady changes to their business models, without having to closely track both internal and external retail data.
 And they were right.
 By making simple adjustments to factors like assortment offerings, inventory levels, marketing messaging, promotional offers, or pricing, retailers could overcome most of the typical challenges they encountered.

 No longer will tiny steps and simple strategy shifts work to combat the challenges rising up against retailers today.
 To effectively compete—and to survive—businesses that still exclusively or primarily sell products via brick-and-mortar stores must be able to immediately and nimbly pivot more sales online—and quickly identify areas and opportunities for improvement as they go.

 Luckily, today’s retailers don’t need to completely shift away from physical storefronts in order to sell online.
 Many more variations—shades of gray, if you will—exist today than ever before.

 For instance, retailers with an existing online presence might choose to:

 - shift more business online, so online becomes a larger sales channel for them

 - offer additional options to appease temporary or permanent consumer desires—like what we’re seeing with the new “buy online, pick up at curbside (BOPAC)” quickly becoming a customer favorite

 - grow existing options like “buy online, pick up in store (BOPIS)

 Keep in mind, pivoting more to online isn’t purely a go-to-market shift for retailers, it’s also a pivot in how they understand and apply data to the business decisions they make.

 Retailers primarily use internal data in their analyses because they want to understand what is happening in their business.
 But this simple, internal-only approach to analysis may not be enough to glean insights into why customers behave a certain way or why results differ from one market to another.